Avenue 5: Writing

 By July 2021, the first six episodes of the second season were plotted out, leaving only the final three to be outlined "next month".
-Iannucci added, "It's basically about people in isolation.
+Iannucci added: "It's basically about people in isolation.
 So, we're just waiting to see what the mood might be as to how we pitch.
 Is it going to be bleak despair, or is it going to be very, very silly?
 Or maybe silly despair?
 I don't know.
 We tried to make season one as silly as possible, but it seems to have strangely become a kind of documentary about present-day conditions."

 Filming

 Principal photography for the pilot took place in 2018 in London, England.
 While filming was taking place at Warner Bros.
 Studios, Leavesden in July 2019, a fire damaged one of the show's sets.
-Production for the second season was halted due to the COVID-19 pandemic.
-In August 2021, creator Armando Iannucci confirmed on Twitter that season two would begin filming, "in a matter of days."
-A post by Josh Gad confirmed the start of filming in August.
-Another post by Gad also confirmed the end of filming in late November 2021.
+Production for the second season was halted due to the COVID-19 pandemic; filming ultimately began in August 2021 and ended in November.